viliger2/ExtradimensionaItems/Thunderstore/README.md

   * Chronoshift - cut out from Ekko model from League of Legends, property of Riot Games
   * Skull of Doom - model from Tales of Monkey Island, property of Telltale Games, sounds come from World of Warcraft, property of Blizzard
   * Adrenaline Core - model, textures and sounds from Returnal, property of Housemarque and Sony Entertainment
+  * Witch Hunter's Tools - model and textures from Vermintide 2, property of Fatshark
 </details>

 ## TODO\Future things